 1 Boards of Examiners will offer a voluntary reassessment opportunity to final Stage students who have met the requirements to graduate with an honours degree but have failed final Stage module(s), provided the students have not already had three attempts at the assessment for the module.
-In cases where students have not met the requirements to graduate the Board of Examiners will specify the minimum volume of compulsory reassessment that is required, and will offer a voluntary reassessment opportunity in the other failed final Stage modules.
-However, students will only be permitted reassessment in more than 60 credits' worth of modules if they repeat the Stage of study.
+In cases where students have not met the requirements to graduate the Board of Examiners will specify the minimum volume of compulsory reassessment that is required, and will offer a voluntary reassessment in more than 60 credits' worth of modules if they repeat the Stage of study.

 2 Boards of Examiners will offer a voluntary reassessment opportunity to final Stage students who have met the requirements to graduate with an honours degree but have failed final Stage module(s), provided the students have not already had three attempts at the assessment for the module.
-In cases where students have not met the requirements to graduate the Board of Examiners will specify the minimum volume of compulsory reassessment that is required, and will offer a voluntary reassessment opportunity in the other failed final Stage modules.
-However, students will only be permitted reassessment in more than 60 credits' worth of modules if they repeat the Stage of study.
+In cases where students have not met the requirements to graduate the Board of Examiners will specify the minimum volume of compulsory reassessment that is required, and will offer a voluntary reassessment in more than 60 credits' worth of modules if they repeat the Stage of study.

-e) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education.
+e) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Foundation Degree which can be awarded at the level of Pass, Merit or Distinction in accordance with the Foundation Degree Rules of Assessment.